conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

 conda-forge generally installs `.dll` libraries into program directories such as the `bin` directory rather than the `lib` directory used on Unixes.

+## Dependencies

+Conda splits package dependencies into three classes:

+- `build` -- indicating dependencies that need to be available while building the package, and that are compatible with the build platform.
+This primarily involves programs being run at build time, but also "sysroot" and CDT packages.
+- `host` -- indicating dependencies that need to be available while building the package, and that are compatible with the host platform.
+This primarily involves dependent libraries, but also interpreters like `python`.
+- `run` -- indicating dependencies that need to be installed in the system along with the package.
+  This primarily involves programs and libraries used at runtime.

+The build and host platforms are discussed in [cross-compilation concepts](../cross-compilation/#platform-types).

+However, shared library dependencies normally are not added to `run` dependencies in recipes.
+Instead, they are exported from `host` dependencies via a mechanism called "run exports".
+For example, if your package links to `libgit2`, you list it as a `host` dependency in the recipe, and an appropriately pinned `run` dependency is automatically added to the built package.

+There also exist strong run exports.
+When packages using them are listed in `build` dependencies, their exports are added both to `host` and to `run` dependencies.
+For example, if you use the `gcc` compiler, it automatically adds `libgcc` to both `host` and `run` dependencies.

+There are also cases when run exports are undesirable.
+For example, if a library is linked statically or only used to build tests.
+In these cases, there is also a mechanism to ignore run exports, and prevent the dependency from being added to `run` dependencies.

+When packages are being built, both conda-build and rattler-build perform linkage analysis on the built binaries.
+They list all the libraries that every binary links against, and map them to the respective conda-forge packages.
+This output can cross-referenced to the final package `run` dependencies, to check for missing dependencies (usually belonging in `host` class).

 ## Native builds, cross builds and emulation

 Compiling binaries to machine code implies that they can only run on a single platform.
 In the